 About the Book

+Arts, science and philosophy worked together hand in hand to create a positive universal message about about the element that unites all living beings on Planet Earth, water.
 The potential of reflecting the relationship between mankind and water, building bridges between societies, cultures and countries, uniting people and awakening a greater environmental awareness; this is the goal.
 Song of Silence has one single purpose, a vision of global unity.
 A look from a different perspective can make all the difference in the world.

 ‘A truly artistic concept going far beyond standard underwater photography’. –Michael Lawrence